-In order to help meet the need for trained men in the field of taxation, the School of Law in cooperation with the Departments of Business Administration, Economics and Government has instituted a program of studies leading to a degree of Master of Arts in Taxation.
+The school of Law in cooperation with the Departments of Business Administration and Economics offers a program of studies leading to a degree of Master of Arts in Taxation.
 This course of study is designed for students of exceptional ability who are doing the major portion of their work in Business, Economics, or Law.

 To be eligible for this degree, the candidate must have completed the requirements for a baccalaureate degree and must pursue his studies satisfactorily for at least one more year.
-The following subjects are required: Accounting through Business (302) or Legal Accounting, Corporation Finance and Investments, Money and Banking, Government Regulation of Business, Elementary Statistics, Property I, Contracts and Contracts and Sales, Negotiable Instruments, Seminar in Business Economics, Legal Bibliography, Constitutional Law, Administrative Law, Public Finance and National Financial Policy, Trusts and Estates, and all the courses in Taxation.
+The following subjects are required: Accounting through Business (302) or Legal Accounting, Corporation Finance and Investments, Money and Banking, Government Regulation of Business, Elementary Statistics, Property I, Contracts and Contracts and Sales, Negotiable Instruments, Seminar in Business Economics, Legal Writing, Constitutional Law, Administrative Law, Public Finance and National Financial Policy, Trusts and Estates, and all the courses in Taxation.